 Change #5: PMBOK 6th Edition Changes in Project Management Plan Components and Project Documents

 - Beneath the input/output table, a list of potential project management plan components is identified.
-However, the components of the project management plan that will be inputs or updated depends on the needs of the project.
+However, the components of the project management plan will be input or updated depending on the needs of the project.

-- Project documents are listed as an input and project documents updates is listed as an output, as appropriate.
-Beneath the input/output table, there is a list of potential project documents that may be inputs, or may be updated as an output.
-The needs of the project will determine the actual project documents that should be inputs or updated as an output.
+- Project documents are listed as an input and project document updates are listed as an output, as appropriate.
+Beneath the input/output table, there is a list of potential project documents that may be input or may be updated as an output.
+The needs of the project will determine the actual project documents that should be input or updated as an output.

 Change #6: Agile in PMBOK 6th Edition